replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster.md

-import ImageRegistryAirgap from "../partials/image-registry/_image-registry-airgap.mdx"

 # Installing on an Existing Cluster

-This topic describes how to use Replicated to install an application on an existing Kubernetes cluster.
-It includes procedures for installing in online and air gap environments.
+This topic describes how to use Replicated to install an application on an existing Kubernetes cluster in an online environment.

 ## Prerequisites